my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 - Jeg meldte meg på kurset i norsk.
   → I signed up for the Norwegian course.

+å meldte seg av noe → to withdraw, to drop out of something you were signed up for

+å trekke seg fra noe → to withdraw from sth

 | Norsk              | English                            |
 | ------------------ | ---------------------------------- |
 | å øve på noe / å gjøre noe | practice sth               |